AdobeDocs/advertising.en/help/dsp/audiences/sources/source-amperity.md

 1. [Compare the number of universal IDs with the number of hashed email addresses](#compare-id-count).

-The segments should be available in DSP within 24 hours and are refreshed every 24 hours. **[True, or different expectations for Amperity?]**
+The segments should be available in DSP within 24 hours and are refreshed every 24 hours.

 ## Step 1: Set up tracking for [!DNL Analytics] measurement {#analytics-tracking}